-Specialized medical vehicle providers are required to request a \$1 copayment from the member each time a member is transported and a base rate is billed, unless the member is exempt from making copayments.
+SMV providers are required to request a \$1.00 copayment from the member each time a member is transported and a base rate is billed, unless the member is exempt from making copayments.
 Members are reminded they should not tip the transportation provider.